Jefferson Lerma: 2015 Apertura

-Levante UD
+Levante

-2015–16 season and relegation
+2015–16 season: Relegation

 While disputing the 2016 Summer Olympics with Colombia on August 13, Lerma agreed to a one-year loan contract with La Liga club Levante.
 He made his debut later that month, replacing Nabil Ghilas in a 0–0 away draw to Las Palmas.
 Lerma incorporated himself quickly to Levante's team dynamics, and scored his first goal in the main category of Spanish football on 7 December 2015, scoring the match's first goal in a 1–1 away draw with Espanyol.
-He provided an assist to Deyverson on 25 February, 2016, which helped Levante win their home duel against Las Palmas 3–2.
+He provided an assist to Deyverson on 25 February 2016, which helped Levante win their home duel against Las Palmas 3–2.
 After appearing in 25 matches for the club, he signed a four-year contract effective 1 July 2016 for a €600,000 transfer fee.
 He provided a further assist during his debut season for Levante in a match against Athletic Bilbao on 24 April, which ended 2–2.
 On 2 May, Lerma and his team suffered relegation to the second division after a defeat to Málaga CF which left Levante with no mathematical possibility of avoiding relegation.
 Overall, Lerma finished the season with 34 appearances, one goal, and two assists across all competitions.

-2016–17 season and promotion to La Liga
+2016–17 season: Promotion to La Liga

 Lerma made his Segunda División debut on 4 September 2016, coming off the bench in a 1–1 away draw against Gimnàstic.
 On 2 October, he received a double-booking during Levante's 3–2 victory over Real Valladolid.
 On 15 October, Lerma guided Levante to an important victory against Mallorca, where he scored Levante's second goal in a 2–1 triumph.
 He provided the assist for Roger Martí's ninth goal of the season during Levante's 0–3 away victory against CD Mirandés.
 On 11 January 2017, Lerma scored his first goal of the year, Levante's second in a 0–2 away win against UCAM Murcia CF. In early April, a torn muscle injury would rule Lerma out for six league games.
 On 13 May, he made his return as a starter during Levante's 2–1 home win over Girona.
 After a well-fought season, Levante finished first and were crowned as the champions for the 2016–17 Segunda División season, thus achieving direct promotion to La Liga.